Real-Time Streaming Protocol: RECORD

 This method initiates recording a range of media data according to the presentation description.
-The timestamp reflects the start and end time(UTC).
+The timestamp reflects the start and end time (in UTC).
 If no time range is given, use the start or end time provided in the presentation description.
-If the session has already started, commence recording immediately.
+If the session has already started, recording commences immediately.
 The server decides whether to store the recorded data under the request URI or another URI.
-If the server does not use the request URI, the response should be 201 and contain an entity that describes the states of the request and refers to the new resource, and a Location header.
+If the server does not use the request URI, the response should be 201 and contain an entity that describes the states of the request and refers to the new resource, as well as containing a Location header.